 Specialisations in the Master's in Human Geography

-The Human Geography Master's programme at Radboud University offers five specialisations and the option to develop your own specialisation:
+The Human Geography Master's programme at Radboud University offers six specialisations and the option to develop your own specialisation:

 Free specialisation: combination of courses of your own choice, subject to approval by the Examination Board